BostonUniversitySeniorDesign/21-08-energyStore/README.md

 ## energyStore
-The GitHub repo for the team energyStore
+This GitHub repo is for the Boston University Senior Design team, EnergyStore.
+The goal of EnergyStore is to create an energy microgrid for small communities centered around a communal smart battery.

 ### Functionality
 #### Host (Battery Unit):